concordion/concordion-website/_includes/tutorial.md

 {% endif %}

 {% if java %}
-You may have noticed that the fixture uses a JUnit runner.
+You may have noticed that this fixture uses a JUnit runner.
 If you run the fixture as a JUnit test, for example from an IDE or running `gradlew test` from the command line, the location of the output will be shown on the console, such as:

 ~~~console
 file:///tmp/concordion/marketing/mailshots/SplittingNames.html